KennuC/GoogleCybersecurityCourse/README.md

-# Google Cybersecurity Certificate Projects
+# Google Cybersecurity Certificate

-Welcome to my GitHub repository!
 This repository contains projects and exercises covering the topics I learned while completing the Google Cybersecurity Certificate on Coursera.
-Along with the projects, you'll also find my certificate of completion in this repository.

 ## About Google Cybersecurity Certificate